HotDB-Community/hotdb-documents/docs/en/latest/management-port-command.md

 ![](assets/management-port-command/image70.png)

-Special instructions:
+> !Important
+>

-- The functionid required for sharding rule modifiction has already existed in the table hotdb_function in configdb;
+> - The functionid required for sharding rule modifiction has already existed in the table hotdb_function in configdb;

-- When using the sharding rule to be modified, we must ensure that the number of data nodes specified is consistent with that of data nodes in function_id;
+> - When using the sharding rule to be modified, we must ensure that the number of data nodes specified is consistent with that of data nodes in function_id;

-- The source table must have master key or unique key, no trigger and no foreign key constraint, or the modification result may be incorrect;
+> - The source table must have master key or unique key, no trigger and no foreign key constraint, or the modification result may be incorrect;

-- If the parameter of source table handling is 0 when in modification, then the historical table will be preserved in the table information, and the naming format is: "source table name + roYYMMDDHHMMSS";
+> - If the parameter of source table handling is 0 when in modification, then the historical table will be preserved in the table information, and the naming format is: "source table name + roYYMMDDHHMMSS";

-- If the modification of sharding rule of a table in the same batch fails, then the modification of all tables in this batch will fail;
+> - If the modification of sharding rule of a table in the same batch fails, then the modification of all tables in this batch will fail;

-- The sever cannot be restarted when executing this command, or the modification may fail, but the original table may be preserved.
+> - The sever cannot be restarted when executing this command, or the modification may fail, but the original table may be preserved.

 #### onlinemodificationruleprogress